Cryorithm/cryorithm-docs/prompts/apply-88-column-word-wrapping-in-a-markdown-snippet/README.md

-# Cryorithm | Prompts | Apply 88-Column Word Wrapping in a Markdown Snippet
+# Cryorithm™ | Prompts | Apply 88-Column Word Wrapping in a Markdown Snippet

 If you'd like to request GPT or any other model to handle Markdown formatting so that lines are word-wrapped before reaching 88 columns, here's a prompt you can use: